- Enroll in Sociology 469: Community Bridges Training (2 credit hours)

 - Can I apply to Community Bridges if I am a freshman?

 Yes, because you will be a sophomore when fellowship activities begin, all freshmen are welcome to apply.

 - If I have already been a Community Bridges fellow, can I apply again?

 No. If you have already participated in the Community Bridges program, you are not eligible to reapply.
 However, you are welcome to continue service with your community partner organization.

 - I am eager to begin serving in the Houston community.
 Is it possible to start my fieldwork in the fall semester?

 Unfortunately, Community Bridges fellows currently have to wait until the spring semester to begin their fieldwork at the partner organization.
 However, there will be opportunities in the fall for you to get acquainted with your partner organization and attend events they may host in the fall.
 Many of our partner agencies welcome volunteers in the fall semester.

 - How will applicants be chosen?

-Applicants will be chosen based on their academic and experiential background in community service work, their academic record, letter of recommendation, application and the interview performance.
+Applicants will be chosen based on their academic and experiential background in community service work, letter of recommendation, application, and interview performance.